LoayYengin/LoayYengin/README.md

 ### Welcome to my corner of the internet 👋

-- 💻 Currently studying Computer Science
-- 🌲 Biological Sciences Degree from the University of Manitoba
+- 💻 Computer Science / Biology Degree from the University of Manitoba
-- 🐟 Former Aquatic Biologist at Fisheries and Oceans Canada
+- 🐟 Former Aquatic Biologist in Canada and internationally
-- 📱 Professional interests: Mobile app development, UX research, accessibility and "warm" technology
+- 📈 Professional interests: UX research, data visualization, mobile development, accessibility and "warm" technology
 - 🛫 Non-professional interests: Hiking, travel, ultimate frisbee and baking

 <!--